Frequently Asked Questions

 At Lymph-A-Hand, we support clients with a range of chronic conditions related to the upper extremities and lymphatic system, including:

-Repetitive strain injuries (like carpal tunnel or De Quervain’s)
+• Repetitive strain injuries (such as carpal tunnel or De Quervain’s)

-If you're experiencing persistent pain, swelling, or functional limitations, and don't see your condition listed, please contact the clinic.
-We would be happy to discuss whether our services are a good fit — or guide you to the right provider if needed.
+If you're experiencing persistent pain, swelling, or functional limitations and don’t see your condition listed, please contact the clinic.
+We are happy to discuss whether our services are a good fit — or guide you to the appropriate provider if needed.

 -